 Now the usage of willow woods is not just limited to manufacturing Kashmiri Kangris.
 Craftsmen make other products using this plant, such as picnic baskets, tiffin boxes, lampshades, chairs, tables, trays, curtain rings, and cycle baskets.

 Artisans majorly follow two weaving processes for producing aesthetic wicker willow products:

 - For making small and lightweight products: Thin slices of wicker woods are carefully interwoven into each other, giving products a web-like appearance.
 E.g., baskets, tiffin boxes, etc.

 - For making large and heavy-weight products: Thick willow logs are used to manufacture the products’ basic structure.
 This helps build a strong foundation and makes the product sturdy.
 Then the splinters of the wood are interwoven to form the outer appearance.
 E.g., chair, table, lampshades, etc.

-Traditionally, the artisans dyed wood in various shades, especially blue, red, and green, to give baskets and other products a colourful appearance.
+Traditionally, the artisans dyed wood in various shades, especially blue, red, and green, to give baskets and other products a colorful appearance.
 They make geometric patterns via careful multi-directional weaving.
 Embellishments such as mirrors, foils, and metal pieces are added to beautify Kangris.

 Both of the varieties mentioned above are available for purchase on the Hamiast website.